cancio/rotary/README.md

 # Rotary Phone Project

-This is an account of a project we recently did.
+This is an account of a project I recently did.
 The files aren't intended to constitute a cohesive runnable project, they're just a loose collection of scripts.
 It's mostly here to remind me how it works, but hopefully it's useful to others.

 ## Background